mui/material-ui/docs/src/pages/components/use-media-query/use-media-query-fr.md

 1. `query` (*String* | *Function*): A string representing the media query to handle or a callback function accepting the theme (in the context) that returns a string.
 2. `options` (*Object* [optional]):
   - `options.defaultMatches` (*Boolean* [optional]): As `window.matchMedia()` is unavailable on the server, we return a default matches during the first mount.
 The default value is `false`.
+  - `options.matchMedia` (*Function* [optional]) You can provide your own implementation of *matchMedia*.
+This can be used for handling an iframe content window.
-  - `options.noSsr` (*Boolean* [optional]): Valeur par défaut `false`.
+  - `options.noSsr` (*Boolean* [optional]): Defaults to `false`.
 In order to perform the server-side rendering reconciliation, it needs to render twice.
 A first time with nothing and a second time with the children.
 This double pass rendering cycle comes with a drawback.
 It's slower.
 You can set this flag to `true` if you are **not doing server-side rendering**.
-  - `options.ssrMatchMedia` (*Function* [optional]) You can provide your own implementation of *matchMedia*.
-This especially useful for [server-side rendering support](#server-side-rendering).
+  - `options.ssrMatchMedia` (*Function* [optional]) You can provide your own implementation of *matchMedia* in a [server-side rendering context](#server-side-rendering).

 Note: You can change the default options using the [`default props`](/customization/globals/#default-props) feature of the theme with the `MuiUseMediaQuery` key.